-"supernatural" concepts as negative mass and time flowing backwards.
-One might call this a negative sort of [reconciliation]-negative in the sense that the unthinkable phenomena of ESP [extrasensory perception] appear somewhat less preposterous in the light of the unthinkable propositions of physics.
+"supernatural" concepts as negative mass and time 15 flowing backwards.
+One might call this a negative sort of [reconciliation]-negative in the sense that the unthinkable phenomena of ESP [extrasensory perception] appear somewhat less preposterous in the light of the unthinkable propositions of 20 physics.

 But there is a problem with Koestler's rhetoric: the extraordinary claims of modern science rest on extraordinary evidence, and the extraordinary claims of parapsychology are not backed by extraordinary evidence.
+25

 For reasons that spiritualists have never been able to explain, the great mediums of the nineteenth century could perform their greatest miracles only in darkness.
-The equivalent of that darkness today is the darkness of the statistics
+The equivalent of that darkness today is the darkness of the statistics claims.
+Their skepticism is not mollified when they find 40 the raw data of sensational experiments sealed off from inspection by outsiders or when failures of replication by unbelievers are blamed on unconscious negative vibes.

-- 30 used to verify psi, and why psi phenomena flourish best in such darkness is equally hard to comprehend.
+- used to verify psi, and why psi phenomena flourish best in 30 such darkness is equally hard to comprehend.
 If a mind can alter the statistical outcome of many tosses of heavy dice, why is it powerless to rotate a tiny arrow under strictly controlled laboratory conditions?
-The failure of such direct, - 35 unequivocal tests is, in my opinion, one of the great scandals of parapsychology.
+The failure of such direct, - unequivocal tests is, in my opinion, one of the great scan-35 dals of parapsychology.

 No skeptic known to me rules psi forces outside the bounds of the possible.
-They are merely waiting for evidence strong enough to justify such extraordinary
+They are merely waiting for evidence strong enough to justify such extraordinary psi the instant evidence accumulates that can be reliably replicated.
+Unfortunately, for fifty years parapsychology has rolled along the same murky road of statistical tests that can be repeated with positive results only by true believers.